jingzzeng/TRES/README.md

 remotes::install_github("jerryfsu3333/TRES")
 ```

-## Example
+## Example 1: Tensor response regression analysis

 This is a basic example providing you a guidance on how to use the primary function `TRR.fit` and several **S**3 methods in Tensor Response Regression (TRR) model.
 The ordinary least square method and 1D envelope method are implemented.
+See Li and Zhang (2017) for more background.

 ``` r
 library(TRES)